For a small country, South Korea has a lot to offer. Bustling cities, volcanic islands and historical sites—South Korea has it all.

 Your travel medical insurance gives you hospitalization benefits and covers treatment of the local diseases that might make you ill.
 It will also cover medical evacuation in case you need to go back to your home country.
 Buy travel medical insurance to ensure your peace of mind.

-South Korea Trip Cancellation Insurance for International Travellers - FAQs
+South Korea Trip Cancellation Insurance for International Travelers - FAQs

 An international trip is usually planned well ahead of time.
 The risk of cancellation is usually beyond control for you.
 Having trip cancellation insurance will cover most financial losses that are not reversible.